verilog-to-routing/vtr-verilog-to-routing/doc/src/arch/reference.rst

 Classes
 ~~~~~~~
 Using these structures, we believe that one can describe any digital complex logic block.
-However, we believe that certain kinds of logic structuers are common enough in FPGAs that special shortcuts should be available to make their specification easier.
+However, we believe that certain kinds of logic structures are common enough in FPGAs that special shortcuts should be available to make their specification easier.
 These logic structures are: flip-flops, LUTs, and memories.
 These structures are described using a ``class=string`` attribute in the ``<pb_type>`` primitive.
 The classes we offer are: